-This term Means total disability/ totally disabled For a super policy: The life insured suffers from sickness or injury and, because of that sickness or injury, all of the following apply: the life insured has ceased to be gainfully employed the life insured is unable to perform an income producing duty the life insured is under regular medical care the life insured is not working.
-The above definition changes If: the life insured is occupation group is H, X or Y in the policy schedule and the life insured is been totally disabled for two years and the life insured has been totally disabled for two years The definition changes to mean that the life insured is, because of sickness or injury: unable to perform any occupation for which they are reasonably suited by education, training or experience and not working.
-If: the life insured's occupation group is A in the policy schedule and the life insured's occupation group is A in the policy schedule and the life insured is aged 55 or more Then, for the life insured, total disability/totally disabled means the life insured suffers from sickness or injury and, because of that sickness or injury, all of the following apply: the life insured has ceased to be gainfully employed the life insured is unable to perform any occupation for which they are reasonably suited by education, training or experience and the life insured is under regular medical care and the life insured is not working.
-If, for 12 months or more immediately before a claim, the life insured has been on parental or long service leave, then, for the life insured, total disability/totally disabled means the life insured suffers from sickness or injury and, because of that sickness or injury, all of the following apply: the life insured has ceased to be gainfully employed the life insured is unable to perform any occupation for which they are reasonably suited by education, training or experience and the life insured is under regular medical care and the life insured is not working. unemployed/ unemployment if permanently employed, loss of employment as a result of being terminated or made redundant by one's employer, where such loss is not of a voluntary basis if employed on a fixed term contract, loss of employment before the expiry date of the contract as a result of being terminated or made redundant by one's employer, where such loss is not of a voluntary nature In either case, this definition isn't met if the person's loss of employment was immediately preceded by a period of self-employment.
-Unemployment benefit The lesser of the following amounts: the amount shown as the monthly benefit in the policy schedule, as increased or decreased under the policy the minimum monthly repayment.
+This term...
+Means... total disability/ For a super policy: The life insured suffers from sickness or injury and, because of that sickness or injury, all of the following apply: totally disabled the life insured has ceased to be gainfully employed the life insured is unable to perform an income producing duty the life insured is under regular medical care the life insured is not working.
+The above definition changes • the life insured's occupation group is H, X or Y in the policy schedule and the life insured's benefit period is greater than two years and the life insured has been totally disabled for two years The definition changes to mean that the life insured is, because of sickness or injury: unable to perform any occupation for which they are reasonably suited by education, training or experience and under regular medical care and not working. lf: the life insured's occupation group is A in the policy schedule and the life insured is an eligible commercial airline pilot or flight engineer within that occupation group and the life insured is aged 55 or more Then, for the life insured, total disability/totally disabled means the life insured suffers from sickness or injury and, because of that sickness or injury, all of the following apply: the life insured has ceased to be gainfully employed the life insured is unable to perform any occupation for which they are reasonably suited by education, training or experience and the life insured is under regular medical care and the life insured is not working.
+If, for 12 months or more immediately before a claim, the life insured has been on parental or long service leave, then, for the life insured, total disability/totally disabled means the life insured suffers from sickness or injury and, because of that sickness or injury, all of the following apply: the life insured has ceased to be gainfully employed the life insured is unable to perform any occupation for which they are reasonably suited by education, training or experience and the life insured is under regular medical care and the life insured is not working. unemployed/ if permanently employed, loss of employment as a result of being terminated or made redundant by one's employer, unemployment where such loss is not of a voluntary basis if employed on a fixed term contract, loss of employment before the expiry date of the contract as a result of being terminated or made redundant by one's employer, where such loss is not of a voluntary nature In either case, this definition isn't met if the person's loss of employment was immediately preceded by a period of self-employment.
+Unemployment The lesser of the following amounts: benefit the amount shown as the monthly benefit in the policy schedule, as increased or decreased under the policy waiting period the minimum monthly repayment.

 If there is no minimum monthly repayment, the Unemployment benefit is nil.

 If benefits are payable for part of a month, the Unemployment benefit is divided by 30 to arrive at a daily benefit.